RASTP: Representation-Aware Semantic Token Pruning for Generative Recommendation with Semantic Identifiers: EXPERIMENTS

 \subsection{Different Pruning Strategies (RQ2)}

 To investigate how different token pruning strategies affect recommendation performance, we compare RASTP against two baselines: (1) simple pooling methods, specifically max and average pooling, and (2) an information-aware selection strategy based on the $\ell_2$ norm of token representations.
 Results in Figure~\ref{fig:RQ2} show that pooling methods cause a substantial performance drop due to excessive loss of fine-grained semantic information.
 Although $\ell_2$-norm-based pruning performs better, it still lags behind RASTP.
-In contrast, RASTP consistently maintains strong performance across all evaluation metrics, demonstrating that its representation-aware token selection effectively preserves semantic fidelity while enabling sequence compression—thereby sustaining both model expressiveness and recommendation quality.
+In contrast, RASTP consistently maintains strong performance across all evaluation metrics, demonstrating that its representation-aware token selection effectively preserves semantic fidelity while enabling sequence compression.